canonical/open-documentation-academy/getting-started/start_with_WSL.md

 ## Install VS Code on your Windows machine

-It might seem strange to install VS Code before we install WSL, but by doing things this way round, we'll save ourselves several fiddly steps later!
+It might seem strange to install VS Code before we install WSL, but by doing things this way round we'll save ourselves several fiddly steps later!

 You will need a text editor to be able to make changes to the content you're working with, and the best editor is VS Code.
-It can be installed on your Windows machine, and then WSL can use it – even from inside your Ubuntu virtual machine.
+It can be installed on your windows machine, and then WSL can use it – even from inside your Ubuntu virtual machine.

 Go to the [Visual Studio code website](https://code.visualstudio.com/) and scroll down until you see the download button for Windows.